-He holds a BA in Psychology and Philosophy from Winthrop University and an MA in Industrial/Organizational Psychology and Human Resource Management from Appalachian State University.
-He completed his Ph.D. in Organizational Behavior and Development from the George Washington University, where his research focused on group dynamics, organizational culture and leadership.
+Dr. Sparks holds a BA in Psychology and Philosophy from Winthrop University and an MA in Industrial/Organizational Psychology and Human Resource Management from Appalachian State University.
+He completed his Ph.D. in Organizational Behavior and Development from the George Washington University, where his research focused on group dynamics, organizational culture, and leadership.

 Learn more about the faculty members of the online Master of Business Administration with an emphasis in leadership development.
 Call us at 866-313-2356 to speak with an admissions advisor, or request more information.